North Sacramento, Sacramento, California: Swanston Estates

 Swanston Estates is a neighborhood situated in North Sacramento.
 The boundaries of Swanston Estates are El Camino Avenue to the north, Arden Way to the south, Ethan Way to the east, and Business 80 to the west.
 This small neighborhood was built in the mid-1950s and was the first suburban housing tract built in the area, although older neighborhoods had developed previously in Woodlake and along the Rancho Del Paso arcade (now Marysville, Del Paso, and Arcade Boulevards).
 The neighborhood is named after C.S.
 Swanston & Son, original owners of a large livestock industry that operated on the land.
 The Swanston Ranch area included a dairy, cattle ranch, and meat packing plant situated next to the railroad tracks near Arden Way.
 Sheep grazed on the land now belonging to Cal Expo.
-The Sears, Roebuck & Co. acquired a portion of the land along Arden Way in the early 1950s and for many years was the main store in the area that would eventually become Arden Fair Mall.
-This is a very diverse neighborhood with a rich history.
+The Sears, Roebuck & Co. acquired a portion of the land along Arden Way in the early 1950s and for many years was the main store in the area that would eventually become Arden Fair Mall (Sears eventually shuttered its store in 2021).
+Swanston Estates is a very diverse neighborhood with a rich history.
 Founding residents Nicholas and Henrietta Gosselink established the Hope Community Church on Ethan Way.
 The population continues to include several original residents including Gay Babcock, whose uncle contributed the land for D.W.
 Babcock Elementary School and park.
 Linda Fowler, Twin Rivers Unified School District Board of Education Trustee resides in the neighborhood, as well as several small business owners and other professionals.
 D.W.
 Babcock Elementary School has many successful alumni, including NFL star Donté Stallworth.
 The neighborhood also has many rentals and historically has provided some of the city's most affordable housing, leading to a diverse working-class population.